cmg777/hugo-website-gsid30/exampleSite/content/call4papers.md

 - Conference registration deadline: February 5th, 2022.
 - Conference dates: February 5th to 9th, 2022.

-Authors of the best abstracts and presentations will be invided to submit and publish their findings in a special issue of the [Forum of International Development Studies](https://www4.gsid.nagoya-u.ac.jp/en/research/publications)
+Authors of the best abstracts and presentations will be invided to submit and publish their findings in a special issue of the [Forum of International Development Studies.](https://www4.gsid.nagoya-u.ac.jp/en/research/publications)

+<br><br>
 ### Abstract submission form

 - [_CLICK HERE to submit your abstract_](https://docs.google.com/forms/d/e/1FAIpQLSd748_Hr0vEjXIOPUZLMNUki-_RuLyWUg2aYQuaYHArVxpggw/viewform?usp=sf_link)

+<br><br>
 ### Further inequires
 Please send an email to carlos@gsid.nagoya-u.ac.jp